nadika-by/Time-Life/README.md

 ---

 ### [EN] About the Project
 **Time & Life App** is a multifunctional digital ecosystem that serves as a personal guardian, health controller, and professional identity.
-It is a unified platform for managing the life cycle and safety of people and their pets.
+It is a unified platform for managing the life cycle and safety of people (from early childhood to senior years) and their pets.

 **Key Features:**
-* **Digital Health Passport:** Real-time monitoring of vital signs and medical history.
+* **Digital Health Passport:** Real-time monitoring of vital signs and medical history for adults and children.
+* **Educational & Labor Ledger:** * **For Children:** Digital records for **kindergartens, schools, and universities**.
+Tracking academic progress and extracurricular achievements.
-* **Digital Labor Record & Resume:** A verified professional path, skills, and achievements ledger.
+    * **For Adults:** A verified professional path, skills, and resume ledger.
 * **Real-time Health Controller:** 24/7 AI-driven monitoring via connected hardware.
 * **Safety Guardian & SOS Operator:** Intelligent emergency system.
-A single **"SOS button"** instantly alerts family, employers, security services, medical emergency, and police.
+A single **"SOS button"** instantly alerts family, school administration, employers, security, medical services, and police.
 * **Hardware Integration:** Supports specialized **smart forearm bracelets**, **wearable badges**, and **smart pet collars** for continuous data sync and safety.
 * **Pet Care:** Integrated health passports and tracking for your pets.
 * **Biometric Security:** Access exclusively via fingerprint (100% data authenticity).